TungstenTransformation/AutoAdvancedZoneLocator/README.md

 ```
 - you now have a JSON rendition of the PDF document.
 - convert it to XML with https://www.freeformatter.com/json-to-xml-converter.html#ad-output
+- This XML document is not yet in a format ready for the project. you will need to adjust the xpath expressions in the KT project.
 - The Advanced Zone Locator works in millimeters.
 See https://stackoverflow.com/questions/42494394/pdf2json-page-unit-what-is-it for units conversion.
 - See https://github.com/modesty/pdf2json for description of the elements
 ## Implemented Features